• Skip to primary navigation

 • English Cucumber: I leave the skin on cucumbers for the beautiful dark green color and nutrients in the skin.

-• Red Bell Pepper: the sweetest of all bell peppers, red bell peppers bring another color of the rainbow into this colorful salad
+• Red Bell Pepper: The sweetest of all bell peppers, red bell peppers bring another color of the rainbow into this colorful salad

 • Red Onion: red onion brings sweetness to the dish without an overpowering onion presence.